mcsrainbow/mcsrainbow.github.io/en/2024/07/kubernetes-container-healthcheck-and-graceful-termination/index.md

 ## Parameters

 1. **`terminationGracePeriodSeconds`:** Global setting for Pod termination grace period, must greater than lifecycle.preStop.
-If containers aren't terminated within this period, the Pod will be forcibly terminated.
+If containers aren't stopped within this period, the Pod will be forcibly terminated.
 2. **`lifecycle.preStop`:** Hook to execute commands before container stops, delaying termination to release connections for pending requests.
 3. **`startupProbe`:** Checks the container startup status, providing additional preparation time. kubelet kills and restarts the container if the check fails.
 4. **`livenessProbe`:** Checks if the container is alive. kubelet kills and restarts the container if the check fails.